akaAgar/tools-of-doom/README.md

 To learn more about Doom maps and archives, and better understand this source code, you should read the [Unofficial Doom Specs](http://www.gamers.org/dhs/helpdocs/dmsp1666.html) by Matthew S. Fell.

 ## Tools of Doom
-A .Net library with classes to load/edit/save Doom.
+A .Net library with classes to load/edit/save Doom maps and wad archives.

 ## WadIndexer